leemabhena/room_occupancy/docs/index.md

 ## Objective

 The primary objective of this project is to employ multivariate statistical methods to analyze sensor data for estimating study room occupancy levels.
-Specifically, we aim to:
+Specifically, I aim to:

 - Explore and understand the multivariate relationships among different sensor readings.
 - Reduce the dimensionality of the dataset using techniques like Principal Component Analysis (PCA) to identify the most significant factors influencing occupancy.